-Yes, there will likely be a second wave of Covid-19 later this year.
+Yes, we’re being told there is a second wave of Covid-19.
 It might not seem so noticeable since we are still well within the first wave of Covid-19 and the second wave may only moderately raise the infection levels that we’re accustomed to seeing every day.

-Of course, the numbers being reported are highly suspect and we really don’t know for sure how this virus spreads or how deadly it is.
+Of course, the numbers being reported are highly suspect.
+The infection numbers are going up because there is more widespread testing and the death rate is going up because they count just about any death as a Covid death.
 I haven’t really seen anything from the public health officials that indicate they are being accurate in their assessment.
 One thing we know, however, is that social distancing and wearing face masks is becoming the new normal for many people.
 Perhaps you’ve accepted that new reality and have submitted to mandatory social distancing and mask wearing behaviors.
-There you have less fear now and have learned more about this Chinese coronavirus.

 Inventory your Food Supplies